 Nothing fancy.
 Really.
 It’s a matter of taking the time to figure out what your business needs.
 Ask yourself these questions.
 Do you need someone that can complement you or your existing team?
 Or do you need someone exactly like you to take on most of your tasks so you can focus on other things (tactical vs strategic)?
 What do you need to accomplish in the next 6, 12 or 24 months to help the business grow or succeed?
 Map this out to skills and competencies that will drive these results.
 You can even prioritize them according to what is critical.
-Additionally, take the time to reflect on what you and your company values (ie. humidity, hustle, positive mindset, etc).
+Additionally, take the time to reflect on what you and your company values (ie. humility, hustle, positive attitude, growth mindset, etc).
 These values will set the tone for your culture.
 It will become thhe important glue that will help you as a leader to unite and inspire people to become a high performing team.

 2. Write a stellar job description